CultureAsData-UIUC/is310-fall-2024/_schedule/04-version-file-histories.md

 ## In-Class Agenda

-- [ ] Review any questions from introduction to CLI and GitHub.
+- [ ] Review responses to Init IS310 Homework.
 - [ ] Complete the Introduction to File Formats & Markup Languages.

 ## Additional Materials